'These are not the statistics of an institution that works'

 But the data keeps telling us that prisons don't actually work.

-As the Ministry of Justice reports, around 70 per cent of people with previous convictions are re-imprisoned after two years following release.
+As the Ministry of Justice reports, around 70 per cent of people with previous convictions are re-convicted within 2 years following release from prison and around 49 per cent are actually re-imprisoned after 2 years following release.

 To be clear, these people are not re-convicted and re-imprisoned because they should have never been released and are just permanently "bad" and "dangerous" criminals.